stepanzh/CubicEoSDatabase.jl/README.md

 After installing you can test package by `(v1.2) pkg> test CubicEoSDatabase`.

+# Sample (out-of-box) database
+Repository provides databases of gas properties and eos parameters.

+They can be accessed from `CubicEoSDatabase.Data` nested module.
+See `help?> CubicEoSDatabase.Data`.

 # Minimal Working Examples

 **TL;DR** See `test/example.jl` and `test/example_database/`.

 ## getentry(db, key): get info of a component

-Suppose a file named `brusylovksy.csv` which collects eos-parameters
+Suppose a file named `brusilovksii.csv` which collects eos-parameters

 ```
 name,critical_compressibility,critical_omega,psi